Friday, July 26, 2024

 In 2006, the site was named a Pennsylvania Historical Marker.

-While there was a lot of good racing at the facility, there were 18 drivers, including five motorcycle drivers, three spectators and one flagman, according to reports, who were killed at the location.
+While there was a lot of good racing at the facility, there were 18 drivers, including five motorcycle drivers, three spectators, and one flagman, according to reports, who were killed at the location.
 Larry Man, Frank Arford, Bobby Marvin, John McVitty, Joe Russo, Mike Nazaruk, and Jimmy Bryan were some of the individuals, who lost their lives at the track.

 In Sept.
 1949, the Langhorne track hosted the NASCAR Strictly Stock Series.
 They held the sanctioning body’s fourth race that season, in which Curtis Turner won.

-The NASCAR Strictly Stock Series became the Grand National Series in 1950, before becoming the Sprint Cup Series in present day.
+The NASCAR Strictly Stock Series became the Grand National Series in 1950, before becoming the Sprint Cup Series in the present day.

 Anthony Caruso III